Causes of World War II: Expansionism and militarism

 During the Weimar Republic (1919–1933), the Kapp Putsch, an attempted coup d'état against the republican government, was launched by disaffected members of the armed forces.
 Later, some of the more radical militarists and nationalists were submerged in grief and despair into the Nazi Party, and more moderate elements of militarism declined.
 The result was an influx of militarily-inclined men into the Nazi Party.
 Combined with its racial theories, that fuelled irredentist sentiments and put Germany on a collision course for war with its immediate neighbours.

 In Asia, the Empire of Japan harboured expansionist desires towards Manchuria and the Republic of China.
 Two contemporaneous factors in Japan contributed both to the growing power of its military and the chaos in its ranks before World War I. One was the Cabinet Law, which required the Imperial Japanese Army (IJA) and the Imperial Japanese Navy (IJN) to nominate cabinet members before changes could be formed.
 That essentially gave the military a veto power over the formation of any Cabinet in the ostensibly-parliamentary country.
 The other factor was gekokujō, the institutionalized disobedience by junior officers.
 It was common for radical junior officers to press their goals to the extent of assassinating their seniors.
 In 1936, the phenomenon resulted in the February 26 Incident in which junior officers attempted a coup d'état and killed leading members of the Japanese government.
 In the 1930s, the Great Depression wrecked Japan's economy and gave radical elements within the Japanese military the chance to force the entire military into working towards the conquest of all of Asia.

 For example, in 1931, the Kwantung Army, a Japanese military force stationed in Manchuria, staged the Mukden Incident, which sparked the invasion of Manchuria and its transformation into the Japanese puppet state of Manchukuo.

 Germans vs. Slavs

 Twentieth-century events marked the culmination of a millennium-long process of intermingling between Germans and Slavic people.
 The rise of nationalism in the 19th century made race a centerpiece of political loyalty.
 The rise of the nation-state had given way to the politics of identity, including pan-Germanism and pan-Slavism.
 Furthermore, Social Darwinist theories framed the coexistence as a "Teuton vs. Slav" struggle for domination, land, and limited resources.
-Integrating these ideas into their own worldview, the Nazis believed that the Germans, the "Aryan race", were the master race and that the Slavs were inferior.
+Integrating these ideas into their own worldview, the Nazis believed that the Germans, the "Aryan race", were the master race and that the Russians and Poles were inferior.